 Chris is a lifelong resident of Davidson County and is involved in several clubs and organizations.
 Chris is a published author, historian, and regular contributor of articles on local history, his latest, "Lexington's Solider of Soldiers" discusses the career of Lt.
 General Robert F. Sink, once commander of 506th Parachute Infantry regiment featured in the HBO Miniseries, Band of Brothers.
 In 2018, the Davidson County Board of Commissioners appointed Chris to serve on the Wil-Cox Bridge/Fort York Committee where he now chairs a subcommittee committed to the cataloging, preservation, and archaeological exploration of cultural and historic resources in the Fort York/Trading Ford area along the Yadkin River.

-Chris lives in the Arcadia community in northern Davidson County with his wife of nearly ten years, Christina and their son James.
+Chris lives in the Arcadia Community in northern Davidson County with his wife, Christina, and their two children, James and Andrew.

-- Elon University School of Law, Greensboro, North Carolina
+- Campbell University Norman Adrian Wiggins School of Law, Buies Creek, North Carolina

 - North Carolina